To the Members of Vipul Organics Limited

 We communicate with those charged with governance regarding amongother matters the planned scope and timing of the audit and significant audit findingsincluding any significant deficiencies in internal control that we identify during ouraudit.

 We also provide those charged with governance with a statement that wehave complied with relevant ethical requirements regarding independence and to communicatewith them all relationships and other matters that may reasonably be thought to bear onour independence and where applicable related safeguards.

 From the matters communicated with those charged with governance wedetermine those matters that were of most significance in the audit of the StandaloneFinancial Statements of the current period and are therefore the key audit matters.
 Wedescribe these matters in our auditor's report unless law or regulation precludespublic disclosure about the matter or when in extremely rare circumstances we determinethat a matter should not be communicated in our report because the adverse consequences ofdoing so would reasonably be expected to outweigh the public interest benefits of suchcommunication.

 Report on Other Legal and Regulatory Requirements

-1. As required by Companies (Auditor's Report) Order 2017 ("the Order") issued by the Central Government of India in terms of sub-section(11) of section 143 ofthe Act and on the basis of such checks of the books and records of the Company as weconsidered appropriate and according to the information and explanation given to us wegive in the "Annexure A" a statement on thematters specified in Para 3 and 4 of the Order to the extent applicable.
+1. As required by Companies (Auditor's Report) Order 2016("the Order") issued by the Central Government of India in terms of sub-section(11) of section 143 of the Act we give in the "Annexure A" a statement on thematters specified in Para 3 and 4 of the Order to the extent applicable.

 2. As required by Section 143 (3) of the Act we report that: